jamiepg4/mrss-to-facebook-video-app/README.md

 $ mtfv oauth facebook_client_secrets.json facebook-creds.json publish_actions
 ```

 This will open a browser window, asking you to approve the request, which you should.
+Your Facebook user will need the `publish_actions` capability for whichever Facebook entity you intend to publish to.

 ## Running on Heroku